ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 ## Mitigations
 - Remove the file with the hash.
+- Keep track the network logs for accesses to URLs with words similar to InternetExplorer.
+Then, we can identify the potential malicious proccess.

 ## Evidence
 I examined lab01-02.exe with the following tool.

 ### VirusTotal
-The program was flagged by 27 antivirus programs.
+The program was flagged by 53/70 security vendors flagged this as malicious.

 ### strings
 I saw the string "MalService".
 This suggests that it's trying to access mail service.

 I also saw multiple strings that can combine into "http://wwareanysisbook.coom#Int6netExplo!r 8FEI.0<".
 This seems to be an URL relating to InternetExplorer.
 The link is broken and it looks suspicious as normal programs do not have broken links.

+### PEiD
+Using PEiD did not show any packer, so the program doesn't seem to be packed.

 ### PEViewer